Skip to main content

 • Click the refresh icon in the upper right corner of the page to refresh the task status.

-• Click in the upper right corner of the page to directly withdraw the task or edit and submit the task again.
+• Click Withdraw in the upper right corner of the page to directly withdraw the task or edit and submit the task again.

-• Click in the upper right corner of the page to change the approver of the task.
+• Click Transfer in the upper right corner of the page to change the approver of the task.

-• Click in the upper right corner of the page to copy a new task with the same configuration.
+• Click Duplicate in the upper right corner of the page to copy a new task with the same configuration.

 Approve Tasks